leszek-s/LSMiniDB/README.md

 # LSMiniDB

-**LSMiniDB** is a simple and minimalistic database.
+**LSMiniDB** is a simple to use and minimalistic database.
 Easy to configure from code.
-All database operations (insert/select/update/delete) are performed with NSDictionary objects and are asynchronous so they do not block the main thread.
+All database operations (insert/select/update/delete) are performed with NSDictionary objects asynchronously on a background thread.

 ## Configuring database model and storage